Grace-Amondi/myhospitali/README.md

     a) While you are logged into your account, go to the sidebar menu to the left of the page and press 'Medical Tests'.

-    b) HealthNet will take you to your Medical Tests page.
+    b) My Hospitali will take you to your Medical Tests page.

-    c) From there, you will see all of the medical tests uploaded to the HealthNet system.
+    c) From there, you will see all of the medical tests uploaded to the My Hospitali system.
 You can go them by sorting through it, going through each set of data manually, or searching for a particular item using the search bar in the upper right of the page.